SamMakesThings/weave-pipecat/System Design Spec.md

 The application maintains the active call while showing the success state, allowing users to continue their conversation with the bot after completing a challenge.
 The UI provides options to either continue the conversation or end the call and proceed to the next level.

+When a user successfully completes a challenge, the server includes a Weave trace URL in the challenge completion payload.
+This URL links directly to the Weave dashboard for the specific conversation, allowing users to view their interaction trace.
+The Success screen displays this link, enhancing the connection between the challenge and Weave's tracing capabilities.

 # Todos and log
 - [x] Sketch out very basic UI structure and navigational flows.
 Also sketch out state management.
 - [x] Run previous conversation system, check everything